ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 Let's pull the `alpine:latest` and `Ubuntu:21.04` Linux base images to illustrate the above concepts.

-On a Linux machine you can directly have a look at your host system's kernel version,
+On a Linux or OSX machine you can directly have a look at your host system's kernel version,

 ```
 $ uname -a